KKoovalsky/SmallRegister/README.md

 C++17 is required to use it.
 The library is header-only.

 It's intended to be used with tiny sensor ICs from which the data is obtained through I2C, SPI, UART, ...
+It could be used to handle protocol header formatting as well.

 As an example consider that you have to implement handling of a temperature, humidity sensor, or an external ADC, or an external GPIO expander, etc...
 You wire it to your ESP32, STM32, AVR, ... using I2C, SPI, UART, ...